Updated in April 2016 with His Holiness’ latest book, The Heart of Meditation.

 Dzogchen and Mahamudra

-Dzogchen and Mahamudra are two related bodies of teachings and practices that are considered by some to be the pinnacle of Vajrayana Buddhism.
+Dzogchen and Mahamudra are two related bodies of teachings and practices that are considered by many to be the pinnacle of Vajrayana Buddhism.

 Mahamudra, or The Great Seal, while often associated in the West with the Kagyu school, has a rich set of traditions in the Sakya and Gelug schools as well.
 The latter tradition, which has both sutra- and tantra-level teachings on the subject, is revealed in The Gelug/Kagyü Tradition of Mahamudra.
 This book is based on the text by the First Panchen Lama, Khedrup Je, entitled The Main Road of the Triumphant Ones, which is included in translation.
 His Holiness presents a commentary both on the root text and Khedrup Je’s autocommentary.